conan-io/docs/tutorial/creating_packages/add_dependencies_to_packages.rst

 package for a "Hello World" C++ library.
 We used the :ref:`conan.tools.scm.Git()<reference>` tool to retrieve the sources from a git repository.
 So far, the package does not have any dependency on other Conan packages.
-Let's explain how to add a dependency to our package in a very similar way that we did in the :ref:`consuming packages section<consuming_packages_flexibility_of_conanfile_py>`.
+Let's explain how to add a dependency to our package in a very similar way to how we did in the :ref:`consuming packages section<consuming_packages_flexibility_of_conanfile_py>`.
 We will add some fancy colour output to our "Hello World" library using the `fmt
 <https://conan.io/center/fmt>`__ library.